ChemiKhazi/UnityToolbag/README.md

 - [CacheBehaviour](CacheBehaviour) - A drop-in replacement for `MonoBehaviour` as a script base class that provides caching of all standard properties.
 - [Dispatcher](Dispatcher) - Provides a mechanism for invoking code on the main thread from background threads.
 - [DrawTitleSafeArea](DrawTitleSafeArea) - Simple component you add to a camera to render the title safe area.
-- [EditorTools](EditorTools) - Misc tools for making it easier to build editor UI.
 - [Future](Future) - Simple implementation of the [future](http://en.wikipedia.org/wiki/Futures_and_promises) programming concept.
 - [QuickToggle](QuickToggle) - Basic tool for locking objects in the scene to minimize accidental edits while working.
 - [SimpleSpriteAnimation](SimpleSpriteAnimation) - A very basic system for a simpler frame based animation for Unity's 2D system.